-If you operate mobile communication equipment while driving, you will be distracted from traffic conditions.
+If you operate mobile communication equipment when driving, you may be distracted from the traffic situation.
 You could also lose control of the vehicle.
 There is a risk of an accident.

 Only operate this equipment when the vehicle is stationary.

-You must observe the legal requirements for the country in which you are currently driving when operating mobile communication equipment.
+Observe the legal requirements for the country in which you are currently driving when operating mobile communication equipment.